Orbital Troubleshooting

 -

-Is the device busy performing other queries? (can check busy status on Orbital Devices Page)
+Is the device busy performing other queries? (check the status on the Orbital Devices Page)

 -